Capillary/ecom-api-document/source/includes/_location.md

 ```

-Retrieves Estimated Time of Arrival (ETA) of an order for a specific location and the type of location delivery with location code
+Retrieves Estimated Time of Arrival (ETA) of an order for a specific location and the type of location delivery with location code.

 ### Resource Information